 Finally, the Warrens decided to lock Annabelle up for good.

 The Warrens had a specially-made glass and wood case constructed, upon which they inscribed the Lord’s Prayer and Saint Michael’s Prayer.
 For the rest of his life, Ed would periodically say a binding prayer over the case, ensuring that the sinister spirit — and the doll — remained good and trapped.

 Since being locked up, Annabelle the doll hasn’t moved again though it is alleged that her spirit has found ways to reach out to the earthly plane.

 Once, a priest who was visiting the Warrens museum picked up Annabelle and discounted her demonic abilities.
-Ed warned the priest about mocking Annabelle’s demons, but the young priest laughed him off.
+Ed warned the priest about mocking Annabelle’s demonic power, but the young priest laughed him off.
 On his way home, the priest was involved in a near-fatal crash that totaled his new car.